Teens and sleep: Why you need it and how to get enough

 You probably have a very busy life, but you still need “downtime” to relax, unwind and spend time with friends.
 This usually happens at the expense of sleeping.
 Many teens also crave the quiet privacy of a late night after parents have gone to bed.

-When you think about all the other things you need to do (homework, socializing, sports, chores, part-time jobs, etc.), getting to bed early enough to get 9 hours of sleep can seem very hard.
+When you think about all the other things you need to do (homework, socializing, sports, chores, part-time jobs, etc.), getting to bed early enough to get 8 to 10 hours of sleep can seem pretty hard.

 Here are some suggestions:

-Always fall asleep in your bed.
+- Always fall asleep in your bed.
 Use your bed for sleeping only.
-Avoid doing homework, using a computer or watching TV while in your bed.
+Avoid doing homework, using a smartphone or tablet, or playing video games while in bed.
 Try to be in your bed with the lights out for at least 8 hours every night.

-Avoid caffeine (coffee, tea and colas) after mid-afternoon.
+- Avoid caffeine (coffee, tea, pop, energy drinks), especially after mid-afternoon.
 Don’t use any products to help you sleep such as alcohol, herbal products or over-the-counter sleep aids.

 See your doctor if you:

-are having trouble meeting your responsbilities – such as not being able to go to school, get to work on time, or spend time with your friends.
+- are having trouble meeting your responsibilities – such as not being able to go to school, get to work on time, or spend time with your friends.

-have feelings of sadness that do not seem to go away.
+- have feelings of sadness that don't seem to go away.

-feel sick in other ways (such as headaches, loss of appetite or other symptoms you cannot explain).
+- often feel sick in other ways (such as headaches, loss of appetite or other symptoms you can't explain).